swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 It is not a tutorial on how to use Neovim and assumes some familiarity with modal text editors like _Neovim_, _vim_, or _vi_.

-Although this article references Ubuntu 22.04, the configuration itself works on any operating system where a recent version of Neovim and a Swift toolchain is available.
+Although the article references Ubuntu 22.04, the configuration itself works on any operating system where a recent version of Neovim and a Swift toolchain is available.